nathanlem1/GM-PHD-Tracker/README.md

 Please look into the code for more details, particularly `config.yaml` for parameters setting.

-You can also use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the MOT16, MOT17, MOT20 or HiEve train datasets.
+You can also use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the MOT16, MOT17, MOT20, HiEve and DanceTrack `train` datasets.
+DanceTrack also has `val` dataset, in which case you need to use `val` for `--SPLIT_TO_EVAL`.

+`python TrackEval/scripts/run_mot_challenge.py --BENCHMARK DanceTrack --SPLIT_TO_EVAL train --TRACKERS_TO_EVAL GMPHD --METRICS HOTA CLEAR Identity VACE --GT_FOLDER results/gt/ --TRACKERS_FOLDER results/trackers/ --USE_PARALLEL False --NUM_PARALLEL_CORES 1`

 ## Citation